-To use Swim.com on WearOS devices running version 2.0 or later, you must first ensure that you are running Swim.com version 2.4.9 or later on your Android mobile phone.
-For devices running an older version of WearOS (or AndroidWear 1.5), such as the Sony Smartwatch 3, you will only be able to run a legacy version of Swim.com on your AndroidWear watch.
+Swim.com is available on WearOS devices running version 2.0 or later.
+For watches running an older version of WearOS (or AndroidWear 1.5), such as the Sony Smartwatch 3, you will only be able to run a legacy version of Swim.com on your AndroidWear watch.

 This section show you your past swims.
 Next to a swim there is an icon with a cloud.
 This cloud will either show a check mark or an arrow.
 Clouds with check marks mean the workout has synced to our server.
 Clouds with arrows mean these workouts are not yet synced.
 To force a workout to sync, touch the cloud/arrow icon or open the workout in your history.

 This option allows you to set an alarm for a one-time alert during your swim when you reach your set distance goal.
 The alert will vibrate your watch once you are either in resting mode at the wall, or during the length after you complete the distance (this is because the watch needs to process that you did complete the distance and the alert will show up once this has registered)

 This feature allows for users to import scripted workout plans to the watch for reference during a swim either before or during your workout.
 It is intended to take the place of a physical print out and is not currently an auto-prompt feature.
 For instruction on how to import a workout to your watch, please click here.

 Once you have started a swim, the touch screen will automatically be disabled to prevent the electric current in the water from making false touches on the capacitive screen.
 To wake the screen up you will need to press one of the physical buttons (typically the power button on most watches).
 If you wake the watch mid-workout, you do not need to manually lock the screen again – this will happen automatically when you resume swimming.